theMikeD/unthumbnail/readme.md

 A script to delete all image files generated automatically by Wordpress.

 ### Overview
-Whenever an image file is uploaded into Wordpress using the Media Uploader, a variety of additional image files are derived from it for use by owrdpress and various themes.
-These files are all named using the sname nomencalture:
+Whenever an image file is uploaded into Wordpress using the Media Uploader, a variety of additional image files are derived from it for use by Wordpress and various themes.
+These files are all named using the same nomenclature:

 	<original file name>-[1 or more numbers]x[1 or more numbers].ext